there was only the sound of the sea.

 Can we climb the tower?
 Tower tours are scheduled every season with the State Park manager.
 Typically during our celebration events in the summers season.
 "Maine Open Lighthouse Day" "West Quoddy Head Lighthouse Celebration" and "National Lighthouse Day"

-2023 SUMMER SEASON THE LIGHTHOUSE TOWER WILL REMAIN CLOSED!
+2025 SUMMER SEASON THE LIGHTHOUSE TOWER REMAINS CLOSED!
 NO TOWER TOURS.

 What does Quoddy mean?
 Quoddy means "Fertile and beautiful place."
 Head "head of the land".
 This comes from the Native American Passamaquoddy tribe ("People of the Dawn").